About this Guide

 a) Peer-reviewed Articles

 Peer-reviewed journal articles are the best sources of evidence-based information.
-Visit the Social Work Subject Guide for a list of databases to search for articles.
+Visit the Social Work Research Guide for a list of databases to search for articles.

 b) Scholarly Books